 The entire framed wall rests on one bottom sole plate made of a two-by-four.
 This two-by-four runs horizontally and rests on the floor.

-If the floor of the house is concrete, this bottom plate must be made of pressure-treated wood to prevent moisture from decaying the wood.
+When framing a wall on concrete, the wall's bottom plate must be made of pressure-treated wood to prevent moisture from decaying the wood.

 Top Plates (Horizontal)